pablo-iglesias/Microservice-POC/features.md

 			*   PUT will update the user resource with supplied data
 			*   DELETE will remove the user resource permanently
 	*   Repositories
-		*   There are two types of repos, UserRepository and RoleRepository, each one has a an interface
+		*   There are two types of repos, UserRepository and RoleRepository, each one has an interface in the domain model
-		*   All User repos must implement UserRepository interface, all Role repos must implement RoleRepository interface
-		*   For each repo type, there can be a number of derivative classes subject to underlying data source technology
+		*   For each repo type, there can be a number of implementing classes subject to underlying data source technology
 			*   Under the package adapter.repository.relational, repos of type Role and User have been implemented, targeting a relational database with SQL
 		*   Other kinds of repos could be developed for document based databases like MongoDB or ElasticSearch
 		*   Another model could use LDAP and so on...
 *   Domain (package domain)
 	*   Code under this layer is immutable, changes in underlying system, framework, data source, viewport etc.. will not affect it
-	*   Other layers can work with the objects of this layer, a good example are the controllers, that work with the use cases
+	*   Other layers can work with the objects of this layer, a good example are the controllers, that work with the use cases, and the repositories, that work with the entities
 	*   On the contrary, objects of this layer are agnostic of what lies in the bottom, access to adapter/core packages is not permitted from this context
 	*   The domain layer features the following
 		*   A helper class
 			*   Objects of this layer cannot access the Core package so they need to have their own helper
-		*   User and Role models
-			*   These are value objects with a constructor and getters, whose purpose is to hold the business data
-		*   User and Role entities
+		*   The domain.contract package
+			*   This package contains interfaces that serve as an abstraction for decoupling the domain package from the supporting architecture
+		*   Entities
-			*   They have the features of the models plus they can hold enterprise-level business logic
+			*   They represent the resources that the application works with, they can hold enterprise-level business logic
+		*   Service
+		    *   The user service implements some logic that are common to many usecases or is not suitable to be implemented in a usecase or entity
 		*   A number of usecase classes
 			*   Each usecase represents one type of interaction between the application and the user
-			*   Each usecase leverages a number of possible results to the interaction
+			*   Each usecase leverages a number of different outputs as a result of their execution
 			*   The business rules of the platform, including the web application and the REST API, lies within these usecases
 			*   There are some usecases for the web application, and others for the REST API
 			*   Yet there is a usecase that applies to both, which is the authentication usecase
-		*   User and Role factories
-			*   These factories handle entity initialization logic that is common to most usecases
 *   Unit tests
 	*   Unit tests are currently covering only the usecase classes, inside of the domain package
 	*   Each usecase class, build with **JUnit**, has a test class that covers all possible flows
-	*   For the sake of testing, usecases an services are designed to support dependency injection
+	*   Usecases and services are designed to support dependency injection
-	*   Iversion of control is leveraged in test time, User and Role repositories are mocked with **Mockito** library
+    *   For the sake of testing, dependencies are mocked with the **Mockito** library